chaos-polymtl/lethe/doc/source/examples/multiphysics/sloshing-in-rectangular-tank/sloshing-in-rectangular-tank.rst

 - Solver: ``lethe-fluid``
 - Volume of fluid (VOF)
-- Unsteady problem handled by an adaptive BDF2 time stepping scheme
+- Unsteady problem handled by an adaptive BDF2 time-stepping scheme
 - Usage of a python script for post-processing data

 ****